sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qca-qt5</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Qt5 Cryptographic Architecture
+Short desc    : Qt5 Cryptographic Architecture
 URL          : https://userbase.kde.org/QCA
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Taking a hint from the similarly-named Java Cryptography Architecture,
+Descript     : Taking a hint from the similarly-named Java Cryptography Architecture,
              : QCA aims to provide a straightforward and cross-platform crypto API,
              : using Qt datatypes and conventions.
 QCA separates the API from the
              : implementation, using plugins known as Providers.
 The advantage of this